vinay9943/Health-Disease-Dashboard-using-PowerBI/README.md

 # Process
 # General Data Analysis
-1. What is the demographic breakdown of the dataset?
+1. What is the demographic breakdown of the dataset? <br>
 •	  Visual: Bar chart for gender distribution and histogram for age groups.
 •	  DAX: Create a calculated column for Age Grouping:
 2. What percentage of patients have heart disease?